ShawnZhong/CS400-X-Team/x_team_rules.md

   * If one team member is done, that team member should write e-mail to other team members or post on the Canvas group page to inform the progress

-## How will will communicate difficulties with a task assigned to us
+## How will we communicate difficulties with a task assigned to us
-  * At Wechat
+  * Discuss problems found through wechat and find a time to met up to work on the issue
+  * If no one can solve the problem, use Google, Piazza, the professor/TA, or StackOverFlow

 ## How we will back up each other to ensure that deadlines are not missed
-  * We will meet together before the deadline and get the assignement done.
+  * Calendar